Kotlin/dokka/docs/topics/runners/gradle.md

 </tab>
 </tabs>

-When documenting [multi-project](gradle.md#multi-project-builds) builds, you need to apply the Dokka Gradle plugin within subprojects as well.
+When documenting [multi-project](gradle.md#multi-project-builds) builds, you need to apply the Gradle plugin for Dokka within subprojects as well.
 You can use `allprojects {}` or `subprojects {}` Gradle configurations to achieve that:

 <tabs group="build-script">